lrspeiser/sigmagravity/README.md

 2. 4–13× improvement over GR in outer disk (6–20 kpc)
 3. Inner disk (3–6 kpc): near-zero residuals for both models (gate suppression validated)

+**Note on fair comparison:** This comparison tests generalization, not fitting power.
+The Σ-Gravity kernel was frozen from SPARC calibration; no MW-specific parameters were adjusted.
+A fair NFW comparison would require re-tuning $(M_{200}, c)$ to MW kinematics—at which point Σ-Gravity's zero-shot success becomes the relevant benchmark.

 Full MW analysis with all figures in SI §11.

 ---